evansbenj/Kmers.md/README.md

 Now we can also look at data from entire genomes.
 You probably already downloaded two additional files that were in the info directory (`biggenome_hist.txt` and `smaller_genome_hist.txt`).

-You can plot each one like this:
+You can plot each one like this (ignoring the tail for now):
 ```
 dat <-read.table("biggenome_hist.txt")
 hist<-plot(dat$V1, dat$V2, type = "h", lwd = 3,xlim=c(0,40),ylim=c(0,5e8), xlab="Count", ylab="Occurrence")